brave/qa-resources/wikitemplate.md

   - [ ] Ensure existing YouTube/Twitch publishers are not lost when `Allow contributions to video` is disabled in adavanced settings
   - [ ] Ensure YouTube/Twitch publishers is listed but not included when `auto-include` is disabled
   - [ ] Update Advanced settings to different time/visit value and ensure YouTube/Twitch videos are added to ledger table once criteria is met
+  - [ ] Perform a contribution while YouTube/Twitch channels are included on the ledger.
+Ensure the channels are listed on the contribution statement
+  - [ ] Verify able to delete YouTube/Twitch publishers from ledger table
+  - [ ] Verify able to re-add YouTube/Twitch publishers to ledger table
+  - [ ] Verify if you minimize a Twitch video (Stream/VOD) and navigate around the site, the video is counted in ledger

 ## Session storage